benjaminheath238/Minecraft-Data-Generator/README.md

 model="false"
 locale="true"
 blockstate="false"
+path="/"

-block_0=(name="Block #0")
+block_0=(name="Block #0", path="/0/")
 block_1=(name="Block #1", model="true")
 ```
 ---

 ## Licensing
-This programme is licensed under the GPLv2 the definition of which can be found in the LICENCE file or at the [website](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+This software is licensed under the GPLv2 the definition of which can be found in the [LICENCE](LICENSE) file or at the [website](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

+MCDG is open source software.
+Minecraft is a registered trademark of Mojang.
+MCDG is not an official Minecraft product.
+It is not approved by or associated with Mojang.